 Nelson campaign spokesperson Dan McLaughlin responded after Scott spoke.
 “The goal here is to see that all the votes in Florida are counted and counted accurately,” he wrote in a statement.
 “Rick Scott’s action appears to be politically motivated and borne out of desperation.”

-Earlier, the state’s other senator, Republican Marco Rubio, also accused Nelson’s team of trying to “steal” the election.
+state’s other senator, Republican Marco Rubio, also accused Nelson’s team of trying to “steal” the election.

 “Now democrat lawyers are descending on #Florida.
 They have been very clear they aren’t here to make sure every vote is counted,” Rubio added in one of a series of tweets.
 “They are here to change the results of election; & #Broward is where they plan to do it.”